bitgenics/linc-cli/README.md

 ## README

 LINC allows you to seamlessly Server-Side Render your site.
-We currently only support React/Redux based sites, but sign up for our announcement list at https://bitgenics.io to stay up to date on our Angular 2 and Vue.js efforts.

 ### Installation

 The LINC command line tools enable you to run your website on our Front-End Delivery Network (FDN).
 Installation is easy: simply run

 `npm i linc-cli -g`